0x3F3F/0x3F3F.github.io/_posts/2026-01-01-2025_Portfolio-Review.md

 One of the reasons for investing heavily into platinum was that the gold price had increased, and platinum had not moved.
 This has played out as expected, but still needs to more than double to match gold's price (remember it used to be more expensive than gold!).
 I expect **another
 100% gain in platinum** from here, probably more as I think gold will keep rising with 2 major drivers : **devaluation** & **de-dollarisation** (central banks).
-When compared to money supply, **gold could still be considered cheap**, even after this years 48% increase.
+When compared to money supply, **gold could still be considered cheap**, even after this year's 48% increase.

 2/3rds of the physical platinum was sold on the Oct pull back and moved into the miner **Valterra Platinum**.
 This continues the profitable game of **buying deeply discounted assets** that were sold off by Anglo American.
 Valterra should give **levered exposure** to the platinum price and pay a dividend